 The outer sheath of an oven element is a tube filled with fuller’s earth type material, with a spiral element running through the middle.
-It is then terminated or connected via male spade terminal.
+It is then terminated or connected via male spade terminal at each end.

 Over a period of time and or use the outer sheath expands and contracts with heating and cooling.
 Like an elastic band eventually, the metal loses its elasticity, cracks allowing the outer sheath to short to the inner element.
 The result is failure of the element.

 2).
 Depending on the size of the family and how much the household likes to cook, will also depend how long an element lasts.
 Also, if you have a multifunctional oven, are you using the roasting setting, baking setting correctly?
-Using the roasting setting for high temperature will make the baking setting (circular fan element) last for a longer time.
+Using the roasting setting for high temperatures will make the baking setting (circular fan element) last for a long time.

-Single Fan element oven cookers, tend to fail more than multifunctional element ovens that are used correctly.
+Single Fan element ovens, tend to fail more than multifunctional element ovens that are used correctly.

 4).
 Do you leave food to cool in the oven?
 This causes the element/s to corrode with premature failure.
 (I have often found a smelly Sunday roast on a Monday morning when repairing a cooker).

-The above information can apply to all electric cookers not just our manufacturers.
+The above information can apply to all electric cookers not just our Ilve or Bertazzoni.